 V-3.1 Chair of the Nominations and Appointments Committee

-The Chair of the Nominations and Appointments Committee shall be the immediate past President of the Society.
-In the event of incapacity or conflict of interest of the past President, the available most recent Past Chair of the Nominations and Appointments Committee shall be the Chair of the Nominations and Appointments committee.
+The Chair of the Nominations and Appointments Committee shall be the Past President of the Society.
+In the event of incapacity or conflict of interest of the Past President, the available most recent Past Chair of the Nominations and Appointments Committee shall be the Chair of the Nominations and Appointments committee.
 With extenuating circumstances, a different individual may be appointed to this position.

 V-3.1.1 The Chair of the Nominations and Appointments Committee shall not be eligible to run for election to the Administrative Committee during the Chair’s term of service.